-This blended learning course provides experienced monitors with the knowledge and skills to deal with the more complex clinical trials and site management issues.
-The face to face training, supported by eLearning, gets the best outcome and you can learn at your own pace
+Do you want to refresh and improve your CRA skills?
+Do you need some inspiration to boost your clinical trial monitoring techniques and approach?
+This blended learning course provides, the experienced monitors, with the knowledge and skills to deal with the more complex clinical trials and site management issues.
+The face to face training, supported by eLearning, gets the best outcome and you can learn at your own pace.

 Through an interactive approach, in this blended learning course, you receive a concise update of the current European clinical trial legislation and you will learn more about clinical trials in developing countries.
 The critical milestones of clinical trials, contingency plans, dealing with non-compliances, risk-based monitoring, your relationship with the investigator and coaching junior CRAs are the main topics.

+The face-to-face session will implement the eLearning materials in practice: how to upgrade monitoring methods and skills, how to select the right investigators, how to boost recruitment of clinical trial subjects, how to detect and correct informed consent issues, how to solve site management matters and how to deal with non-compliance.
 You gain insights in developing monitoring plans, tracking tools, accurate monitoring visit reporting and corrective and preventive actions.
 You will be dealing with cases from real situations in the workshops.

 Lively discussion and action planning session with all participants are main in the classroom part as real life cases are analysed and actions will be discussed.
 Here you will benefit not only from the trainers but also learn from each other’s experiences.

 The complementary eLearning course includes interactive quizzes and exercises for self-assessment to provide a better understanding of each part of the course.
 After attending the classroom part, you will be able to test your comprehension with a final overall grading assessment.